|Minimum Order Quantity||1.00||Unit of Measure||Piece/Pieces|

 Dose modification, interruption and discontinuation

-Dose modification of MyDacla 60 to manage adverse reactions is not recommended.There is no virologic treatment stopping rules that apply to the combination of MyDacla 60 with sofosbuvir.
+Dose modification of Mydekla 60 to manage adverse reactions is not recommended.There is no virologic treatment stopping rules that apply to the combination of Mydekla 60 with sofosbuvir.

 Hypersensitivity to the active substance or to any of the excipients Coadministration with medicinal products that strongly induce cytochrome P450 3A4 (CYP3A4) and P-glycoprotein transporter (P-gp) and thus may lead to lower exposure and loss of efficacy of Daclatasvir.
 These active substances include but are not limited to phenytoin, carbamazepine, oxcarbazepine, rifampicin, rifapentine, systemic dexamethasone, and the herbal product St Johnâ€™s wort (Hypericum perforatum).